nghiapham179/training/README.md

 2. What's chat GPT?
+   - chat GPT is a artifacial intelligent chat box which develop by Open AI
+   - ChatGPT is a language model developed by OpenAI that interacts in a conversational way.
+   - Chat GPT can modify information in many category
+   - Use Nerual network architecture to respond user
+   -

 3. What's google BAR?
 4. Diffirence between the chat GPT and google BAR ?
 5. What's AI?